Byleth (Fire Emblem): Announcement and release

 The decision to include Byleth in Super Smash Bros.
 Ultimate has resulted in some criticism from players.
-During a June 2021 poll on ResetEra (which took place when the final DLC character had not been revealed), Byleth was voted as the most boring Fighters Pass character in Ultimate with other half of the votes.
+During a June 2021 poll on ResetEra (which took place when the final DLC character had not been revealed), Byleth was voted as the most boring Fighters Pass character in Ultimate with over half of the votes.
 Ian Walker of Kotaku called the inclusion of Byleth "refreshingly simple", while Tyler Treese of GameRevolution expressed disappointment and called Byleth's addition "boring".
 Brendan Graeber of IGN called Byleth "A Study in Simplicity", stating that "Byleth has a simple to grasp moveset with some fun small twists that's welcomely easy to learn the ropes with, and their unique approach to directional-based weapons stands out enough to make checking out yet another Fire Emblem hero worth it – even for the skeptics".

 Byleth was also met with hate by Western fans, largely due to several other Fire Emblem characters already playable in the base game.
 Masahiro Sakurai, the creator and director of the Super Smash Bros. series, agreed that "there are too many Fire Emblem characters", but also noted that he did not directly select the DLC fighters.
 To alleviate criticism of another sword-wielding fighter, Sakurai and the development team designed Byleth to utilize the Sword of the Creator alongside the signature regalia of the three house leaders in Fire Emblem: Three Houses: Failnaught (Claude's bow), Areadbhar (Dimitri's lance), and Aymr (Edelgard's axe).